zengbing15/lumos_doc/docs/preparation/setupsystem.md

 ## System Recommendations

-CKB DApps can be developed on all major platforms including Linux, Windows, and Mac.
+CKB DApps can be developed upon Lumos on all major platforms including Linux, Windows, and Mac.
 :::note
 CKB nodes are required during the development process.
 The support on Windows for CKB nodes is experimental.
 To be more performant, we recommend to use a Linux or Unix-based (Mac) operating system.
 For more information, see [Get CKB Binary on Windows (experimental)](https://docs.nervos.org/docs/basics/guides/ckb-on-windows).
 :::